BlurryFace04/KeyWhisperer/README.md

 <br>

 ## Run script on startup
-In order to ensure that the keylogger runs automatically every time the target system starts, you can use the startup script.
+In order to ensure that the keylogger runs automatically every time the target system starts, you can use the [startup script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/startup.py).

-Run the following command to convert your script into a standalone executable:
+Run the following command to convert your [startup script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/startup.py) into a standalone executable:
 ```
 pyinstaller --onefile --noconsole startup.py
 ```

-This will copy the client.exe file to any derired location which can be edited in the startup.py file and create a shortcut to the client.exe file in the Windows Startup folder, ensuring that the keylogger runs every time the system starts.
+This will copy the client.exe file to any derired location which can be edited in the [startup script](https://github.com/BlurryFace04/KeyWhisperer/edit/main/startup.py) file and create a shortcut to the client.exe file in the Windows Startup folder, ensuring that the keylogger runs every time the system starts.
 <br><br><br>

 ## Execution: